Prototype-Group/sidekick/README.md

 # TODO:

 - [ ] Create notebook covering the data exploration and preprocessing end-to-end --> https://peltarion.com/knowledge-center/documentation/datasets-view/data-preprocessing

 - [ ] Make notebook for more extensive visualization - https://www.kaggle.com/code/pmarcelino/comprehensive-data-exploration-with-python/notebook
     - [ ] Find correlation automatically
     - [ ] Make scatter plot for specific features

+- README
+  - [-] Update README to simplify for new users
+  - [ ] Provide instructions for installing and starting preprocessing [examples/preprocess-and-inspect-data.ipynb](examples/preprocess-and-inspect-data.ipynb)
+  - [ ] Consider moving examples of how to use sidekick to separate notebooks
+  - [ ] Link to notebooks/examples of what sidekick can do when mentioned in the beginning on the README

+- Data Preprocessing functionality
+  - [ ] Explain data-leakage on column level
+  - [ ] Inconsistent column labels (1 vs "1")
   - [X] Allow dataset splits based on distributions for train, valid, test
   - [X] Visualize Set sizes, basic data distributions
-- [ ] Explain data-leakage on column level
-- [ ] Inconsistent column labels (1 vs "1")
   - [X] Explain class imbalance
   - [X] Make sure there are no imputed target values
   - [X] Make sure that all functions are tested
-- [ ] Include new augmented dataset and are hosted
+  - [X] Include the new augmented dataset
   - [X] Test upload dataset to platform
-- [ ] Update README for preprocessing and data exploration instructions
-    - [ ] Instructions for installing and starting preprocessing [examples/preprocess-and-inspect-data.ipynb](examples/preprocess-and-inspect-data.ipynb)
-- [ ] Update README to simplify for new users
   - [ ] Refactor and improve the names of new functions

+- Issues that should be opened and worked on later
+  - [ ] Allow inspect to work for more data types.
+  - [ ] Allow impute to work for more data types